VinupriyaArivazhagan/AVContactPicker/README.md

 ## Usage

-Add the following lines to the required class:
+Add the following lines to the required class(`AVContactPickerController` will present from current visible view controller of the `Appdelegate Window` ):

 To pick Single contact from Contacts, you can use:
 ```